e3ndr/ED-LocalAPI/README.md

 This application acts as a bridge between Elite Dangerous' file-based logs and web apps that want to integrate with the game.

+## Used by
+Nobody yet!
+Create an issue if you make a tool that integrates with EDLA :^)

 ## For users